runikolov01/runikolov01/README.md

 - Spring Boot

 ## ⚡ Interesting facts about me:
-✈️ I have participated in around 20 Erasmus+ projects where I have developed many of my skills.
+✈️ I have participated in around 20 Erasmus+ projects where I have practiced many of my skills.

-🌍 I love traveling - by budgeting properly, even though I'm only 22 years old, I've traveled to over 40 countries around the world.
+🌍 I love traveling - by budgeting properly, even though I'm only 23 years old, I've traveled to over 45 countries around the world.

 ## 💼 Technical Skills: